xdy/xdy-dragonbane-workbench/README.md

 Translations:
 <a href="https://gitlocalize.com/repo/10276?utm_source=badge"> <img src="https://gitlocalize.com/repo/10276/whole_project/badge.svg" /> </a>

-This module is intended to hold a few features for the foundry vtt Drakar & Demoner / dragonbane system that could well have been separate modules.
+Various qol features for foundry vtt Drakar & Demoner / dragonbane system.

-## Features (order by setting section)
+## Features

-If they start with TODO it's a planned feature that does not yet exist.

-* Reminder section
+* General
-  * Option to remind when attack is made by a token that probably can't attack (due to being unconscious / dead / defeated / has no hp / is restrained / etc), and option to cancel impossible attacks.
+  * Option to remind when attack is made by a token that probably can't attack (due to being dead or grappled), or just cancel impossible attacks.
   * Option to remind when an attack is made without targeting, or just cancel untargeted attacks.

 * Experimental features: